euronovate/ENMobileSDK-Android/ENSoftServer/readme.md

 This class contains all api with baseEndpoint `business/document/`

-You can each method from this:
+You can call each method like this:

 ```kotlin
 ENSoftServer.getInstance().getDocumentRepository()
 ```

-> *At this moment we have:*
+As of now there are:

 `acquireOneShotFromStream` -> allow to upload programmatically a document to softserver.